 There are many thin, light and fast ultraportables out there, but for some users the size matters more than anything else when choosing a laptop.

-Thus, if you hate lugging around large and heavy computers and you don’t really ask that much from your portable companion anyway, chances are you’ll be very happy with one of the compact options below.
+Thus, if you hate lugging around large and heavy computers and you don’t really ask that much from your portable companion anyway, chances are you’ll be very happy with one of the small and compact options below.

 - premium 11-inchers (selling for $500 and above),